All Episodes

 Panetta abided by it.

-You know, I was thinking about this.
+Now, there are a lot, you know, I was thinking about this.

 A lot of print media is in dire straits.

-The New York Times just sold the Boston Globe for $70 million after buying the globe for over a billion.
+The New York Times just sold the Boston Globe for $70 million after buying the Globe for over a billion.

-You can go back not too many years, back to the 90s, and the Washington Post Company could have commanded a billion dollars.
+You can go back not too many years, back to the 90s.

 And now it's discarded in a fire sale.

-So there's a real question here, if you if you want to have fun and be serious in analyzing this, this is play money for Jeff Bezos.
+If you want to have fun and be serious in analyzing this, this is play money for Jeff Bezos.

 I'm fascinated by the media all proclaiming his politics are unknown, or he might even be a libertarian.

-The guy endorses uh every Democrat he can run across and gives money to in the state of Washington, big proponent of gay marriage.
+The guy endorses every Democrat he can run across and gives money to in the state of Washington, big proponent of gay marriage.

 The idea that Donald Graham, who runs the post, is not going to sell that paper to anybody but a leftist.